GTM Welcomes Families of Nanny’s & Granny’s

 Understand State Household Employment Laws

-- Workers’ Compensation: in Nevada, household employers are not required to carry workers’ compensation insurance.
-However, we recommend obtaining a policy.
+- In Nevada, household employers are not required to have workers’ compensation insurance.
+However, we strongly recommend obtaining a policy.
+Please contact GTM for a price quote.

-- Overtime Rules: hourly employees in Nevada are entitled to a special overtime pay rate of at least 1.5 times their regular hourly wage for all overtime worked, if they work more than 40 hours in a week.
-Overtime is not required for live-in employees.
+- Hourly employees in Nevada are entitled to an overtime pay rate of at least 1.5 times their regular hourly wage for all overtime worked, if they work over 40 hours in a week.
+Overtime pay is not required for live-in employees.